This Privacy Notice is effective from 29 July 2021.

 We cannot be responsible for any costs, expenses, loss of profits, harm to reputation, damages, liabilities or any other form of loss or damage suffered by you as a result of your decision to transmit information to us by such means.

-All of your information is stored in the following European Economic Area (EEA) countries: England and Ireland.
+All of your information is stored in the UK and Ireland.

-Other than to comply with any legal obligations to which we are subject (compliance with a court order, for example) or where strictly necessary to perform the services you have requested, we do not intend to transfer your information outside the EEA or to an international organisation.
-In the unlikely event that we are required to transfer your information outside the EEA (or to an international organisation) for such a purpose, we will ensure appropriate safeguards and protections are in place (for example, by only transferring information via our own bank where payments need to be made to recipients outside the EEA).
+Other than to comply with any legal obligations to which we are subject (compliance with a court order, for example) or where strictly necessary to perform the services you have requested, we do not intend to transfer your information outside the UK or to an international organisation, other than as set out above.
+In the unlikely event that we are required to transfer your information outside the UK (or to an international organisation) for such a purpose, we will ensure appropriate safeguards and protections are in place (for example, by only transferring information via our own bank where payments need to be made to recipients outside the UK).
+We may also require the recipient to subscribe to international frameworks intended to enable data sharing.

 Your rights in relation to your information